KevinTIROUVINGADESSA/DivinitySimulation/README.md

    Method to print the actual population of the city, we use a timer to print the value with a certain delay

 ## Index.js

+File to run the simulation, we create 5 different cities and make them interact with each other.
+What you have to know is that you have a probability to trade, attack or do nothing for each day.
+The city dies when there is no more gold, corn, marchand or guerrier.
+You also a chance to give half of your money to the divinity, and aother one to get all her the money (giveShit, getShit)